oakridge-analytics/pb-buddy/reports/modelling/02_modelling.md

 ## Baseline

-We'll first do some baselines - first a simple bag of words, with logistic regression
+We'll first do some baselines - first a simple bag of words, with dummy regressor (predict the mean) and with a linear regression

 ```python
 transformer = ColumnTransformer(